transdigiware/blockchain/howto/ibp-console-manage.md

 4. On the left navigation, click **Pods** to view the list of node pods that you have deployed.
 5. Click on a pod.
 Then click **Logs** on the top menu to open the logs of your node.
 Above the logs, you can use the drop-down menu after **Logs from** to view the logs from the different containers within the pod.
 For example, your peer and the state database (CouchDB for example) run in different containers and generate different logs.

-#### Viewing nodes logs on a Red Hat OpenShift 3.11 cluster
-{: #ibp-console-manage-console-node-logs-ocp311}

-When you need to see the logs for a specific node:

-1. From your OpenShift web console, switch to the **Application console** view and select your project.
-2. Click **Applications** > **Pods**.
-You can see your blockchain nodes listed.
-3. Click the node that you need to see the logs for and then click the **Logs** tab.

 #### Viewing nodes logs on a Red Hat OpenShift 4.3 cluster
 {: #ibp-console-manage-console-node-logs-ocp43}